tsither/amtrak/amtrak/README.md

 Our project includes three different implementations:

-- `base.lp` : our initial solution where movement is on a cell by cell basis ()
+- `base.lp` : our initial solution
-- `graph_based_TODO.lp` : TODO
+- `/graph/` : our graph representations
 - `station_stops.lp` : our base solution adapted to accomodate station stop along along a train's journey

 ### base and graph Solutions - Solver

-To run either the base solution or graph_based_TODO implementations, uncomment the appropriate line in asp/params.py and run the solver as normal:
+To run either the base solution, make sure the following lines in asp/params.py are not uncommented and run the solver as usual:

 ```
-TODO: fill in with params
-TODO: have Ted fill in the right params to run the graph based solution
-# primary = ['amtrak/base.lp', 'amtrak/track_options.lp']
+primary = ['amtrak/base.lp', 'amtrak/track_options.lp']
 secondary = []
 ```